niiholmes/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Prototype: int print_sign(int n);
 Returns 1 and prints + if n is greater than zero Returns 0 and prints 0 if n is zero
-Returns -1 and prints - if n is less than zero
+Returns -1 and p_table.cIints - if n is less than zero
 6. file 6-abs.c is a  function that computes the absolute value of an integer.
 Prototype: int _abs(int);
 7. file 7-print_last_digit.c is a function that prints the last digit of a number.